methylgrammarlab/deconvolution_models/TUTORIAL.md

 ## Other models

 ### CelFiE
 We support running [CelFiE](https://github.com/christacaggiano/celfie) through this package.
+However, we cannot guarantee any fixes or updates will be implemented.
+Use the original package to get the most recent supported version.
 CelFIE can run on the same atlas as CelFiE-ISH.
 To sum Each region into a composite site use:
 - `-s`, `--summing`: Perform summing for each marker region (CelFiE sum).

 ### UXM